rtwfroody/c19growth/README.md

 # TODO

-* Keep colors used in the graph consistent instead of changing them all when a new country is selected.
+* When the page first loads, make sure to set the region tab to a country that's selected
+* Reuse the good colors instead of using crappy ones